Liver Cancer

 Liver Cancer Screening

-Screening for liver cancer may be recommended for individuals who are at a high risk for liver cancer.
-Testing for liver cancer involves a physical exam and additional imaging tests.
-Signs of liver cancer include abdominal swelling and yellowing of the eyes and skin (jaundice).
-Individuals who present signs of liver cancer may undergo additional test to diagnose liver cancer, including:
+Screening for liver cancer may be recommended for individuals who are at high risk for liver cancer.
+Testing for liver cancer involves a physical exam and additional blood and imaging tests.
+Individuals who present with concerning signs or symptoms of liver cancer may undergo further tests to diagnose liver cancer, including:

-• Imaging tests: MRI, PET/CT, and ultrasound tests can help doctors find and diagnose liver cancer, and see how far it may have spread.
+• Imaging tests: CT, MRI, PET/CT, and ultrasound tests can help doctors find and diagnose liver cancer, and see if it has spread outside of the liver.

-• Biopsy: Doctors may need to remove a sample of liver tissue to see if cancer if present.
+• Biopsy: Doctors may need to remove a sample of liver tissue to see if cancer is present, as well as check for signs of damage within the liver.
+This is often done through a needle into the liver (percutaneous).

-UI Health also uses noninvasive transient elastography (Fibroscan) to assess different stages of liver disease.
+UI Health also uses noninvasive transient elastography (Fibroscan) to assess different liver fibrosis/disease stages.

 Liver Cancer Treatment

-Treating liver cancer depends on the extent of the cancer and the patient's health history.
+Treating liver cancer depends on the extent of the tumor and the patient's health history.
 Treatment options include:

-• Surgery: Surgery can be employed to treat liver cancers, including removing cancer tumorous and resection of the liver.
+• Surgery: Surgery can be employed to remove many types of liver cancers, including removing cancer tumors and resection of the liver.
+Surgeons may remove liver cancers with minimally invasive, robotic surgical techniques depending on various factors.

-• Chemotherapy/Interventional Oncology: Liver-directed therapies, including chemoembolization, radioembolization, and microwave ablation can be used to deliver treatment to cancer cells in the liver.
+• Interventional Radiology: Liver-directed therapies, including chemoembolization (cutting off the blood supply to liver tumors with chemotherapy), radioembolization (cutting off the blood supply to tumors), and microwave ablation (heat therapy using microwaves to destroy cancer cells), can be used to deliver treatment to cancer cells in the liver.